jzhang-github/AGAT/docs/sphinx/source/Tutorial/Build_database.md

   sed -i "s#^.#${PWD}#g" paths.log
   ```

+You may want to remove lines with `string`: `sed -i '/string/d' paths.log`

 ### Python script
 Modify `data_config` for your own purposes. **See [default_data_config](https://jzhang-github.github.io/AGAT/Default%20parameters.html#default-data-config) to know how to use the parameter settings.**